KRITHIKA-S-797/vitanova-ai/README.md

 VitaNova AI is a smart health and wellness assistant designed to help users monitor, understand, and improve their overall well-being using AI-powered insights.

 ---
+📌 Note
+Food calorie scanner feature is planned for future enhancement This application is for awareness only, not a medical diagnosis tool

+👩‍💻 Developed By

+Krithika S
+CSE Student

+🌟 Project Vision

+To build an accessible, intelligent, and multilingual health assistant that helps people take better care of their physical and mental health.

 ## 🚀 Features